pambrose/prometheus-proxy/README.md

 The admin servlets can be enabled with the `ADMIN_ENABLED` environment var, the `--admin` CLI option, or with the `proxy.admin.enabled` and `agent.admin.enabled` properties.

-The debug servlet can be enabled with the `DEBUG_ENABLED` env var, `--debug` CLI option , or with the `proxy.admin.debugEnabled` and `agent.admin.debugEnabled` properties.
+The debug servlet can be enabled with the `DEBUG_ENABLED` environment var, the `--debug` CLI option , or with the `proxy.admin.debugEnabled` and `agent.admin.debugEnabled` properties.
 The debug servlet requires that the admin servlets are enabled.
 The debug servlet is at: `/debug` on the admin port.

 Descriptions of the servlets are [here](http://metrics.dropwizard.io/3.2.2/manual/servlets.html).
 The path names can be changed in the configuration file.
 To disable an admin servlet, assign its property path to "".

-## Adding TLS to Agent-Proxy connections
+## Adding TLS to Agent-Proxy Connections

 Agents connect to a proxy using [gRPC](https://grpc.io). gRPC supports TLS with or without mutual authentication.
 The necessary certificate and key file paths can be specified via CLI args, environment variables and configuration file